libra-china-org/website/docs/move-overview.md

     let t: R#Self.T;

     // Construct or "pack" a new resource of type T. Only procedures of the
-    // `EarmarkedCoin` module can create an `EarmarkedCoin.T`. t = T {
+    // `EarmarkedLibraCoin` module can create an `EarmarkedLibraCoin.T`. t = T {
       coin: move(coin),
       recipient: move(recipient),
     };

     // Publish the earmarked coin under the transaction sender's account
-    // address.
-Each account can contain at most one resource of a given type;
+    // address.Each account can contain at most one resource of a given type;
     // this call will fail if the sender already has a resource of this type. move_to_sender<T>(move(t));
     return;